TED Web Chat

 Introduction

-Social media is the term commonly given to websites and online tools (such as Facebook and Twitter) which allow users to interact with each other in some way –by sharing information, opinions, knowledge and interests.
+Social media is the term commonly given to websites and online tools (such as Facebook and Instagram) which allow users to interact with each other in some way –by sharing information, opinions, knowledge and interests.
 As the name implies, social media involves the building of communities or networks, encouraging participation and engagement.

 The use of social media presents exciting opportunities for the Council to have conversations with the wider community in order to share news, provide information on services, and seek opinions from our residents and service users, and answer their questions.
 Alongside these opportunities it must be recognised that there are risks attached to the use of social media.
 Distribution of material cannot be controlled.
 Once posted to an initial target audience, material can be shared anywhere through the networks of each individual in that audience and beyond.
 It is therefore important that users of social media understand the pitfalls as well as the benefits of the technology.